 Funding for maintenance of the state highway system is done throughout the SHOPP.
 The SHOPP faces a situation similar to local roads maintenance; namely, lack of funding.
 Caltrans does not currently have adequate funding to maintain the entire state freeway and highway system at the desired level, though SB 1 will increase the amount of funding available to such projects.
-Solano County has, however, had recent significant SHOPP investment along I-80, and I-680, and SR 12 in recent years, and has more projects upcoming through this prograam.
+Solano County has, however, had recent significant SHOPP investment along I-80, and I-680, and SR 12 in recent years, and has more projects upcoming through this program.

-Support the creation of Solano County jobs and other locally-decided land uses movement modes - road, rail, port and air.
+Support the creation of Solano County jobs and other locally-decided land uses

+11. Identify roadway improvements that improve goods movement or reduce the impact of goods movement in Solano County.
+Preliminary Proposal.
+MTC completed a regional Goods Movement plan, and there are freight plan at the state and federal levels as well.
+These plans cover the gamut of goods movement modes - road, rail, port and air.
 All four of these modes are present in Solano County.
 At every level of goods movement planning (Federal, State and Regional), the I-80/I-680/SR 12 interchange is identified as a key facility.
 In addition, the I-80 Cordelia Truck Scales are also key goods movement facilities.
 The Westbound Truck facility needs to be replaced and has been identified as a project in MTC's Regional Goods Movement Plan.
 The I-80 corridor is identified in the National Freight Plan and the SR 12 corridor is recognized as a Goods Movement corridor along with I-80 in the State Freight Plan.